CloudContactAI/ccai-node/README.md

 # CCAI Node.js Client

-A TypeScript client for the Cloud Contact AI API that allows you to easily send SMS and MMS messages.
+A TypeScript client for the Cloud Contact AI API that allows you to easily send SMS and MMS messages, and handle webhook callbacks.

 ## Requirements